 If you line dry clothes, only put your white cotton garments out as the sun can bleach away colors and cause fading.

 Bamboo is appearing in more textiles these days including dresses, tops, and bedding.
 Growing bamboo uses 500 times less water than cotton, and can produce 52 percent fewer emissions.
-But a word of caution: not all bamboo is sustainable.
+But a word of caution: not all bamboo fabric is sustainable.
 That’s because the refining process can be chemically intensive, turning the material into rayon, which produces more chemicals and makes the end product not biodegradable.

 But when you do have truly sustainable bamboo, you’ll want to take care of it.
 According to bamboo bedding brand Ettitude, bamboo does best in cold water on gentle cycle.
 It recommends washing bamboo separately from other items, especially towels, as they can cause lint build-up.
 The brand says to use a biodegradable liquid soap or fully dissolve powder in water before adding.

 Because bamboo is naturally soft, you don’t need to use a fabric softener.
 Bamboo does well line drying.
 If that’s not an option, tumble on low.

 Viscose is typically derived from wood pulp, and will eventually biodegrade.
 It’s considered a synthetic fabric, but a number of sustainable designers are using it, verifying sources and quality.
 The material is highly absorbent, and can therefore be delicate when wet, so hand washing is recommended for viscose.

 Use cold or lukewarm water and carefully rub out stains or odors with detergent.
 For best results, wash inside out.
 If using a machine is the only option, use a wash bag to prevent damage.
 Do not machine dry.
 Air or flat dry for best results.